-We’re excited to partnering with Keep Scotland Beautiful to launch a brand new Community Clean-up Hub at the Scottish Seabird Centre!
+We’re excited to partner with Keep Scotland Beautiful on the Community Clean-up Hub here at the Scottish Seabird Centre!
 We want to try and make sure that anyone who wants to help people and wildlife by cleaning up the coastline can access the kit that they need.

 Keep Scotland Beautiful are an environmental charity, with a vision for a clean, green, sustainable Scotland.
 We’re excited to be joining their network of Community Clean-up Hubs, so that anyone living in North Berwick or visiting the area can borrow the kit that they need to carryout a clean-up individually or with a group.

 How do I access the clean-up kit?

 We will always do our best to make sure that you can access the clean-up equipment you need, when you need it.
 Send an email to email@example.com or phone the Centre on 01620 890202 to arrange to collect equipment.
 You can also pop into the Scottish Seabird Centre during opening hours, and chat to a member of our team.

 - A bag for the litter you find